About acupuncture treatment

 Qi should flow smoothly around your body to keep you in optimum health.
 All kinds of things can stop that from happening: poor diet, too many late nights, repeated emotional patterns, bad weather – the list is endless.
 If you put even a small dam in a river, it’s going to have consequences down-stream.
 Acupuncture points are a way of accessing the flow of energy to free up blocks – so ultimately it’s your own Qi that does the healing.

 The British Acupuncture Council (BAcC) provides fact sheets summarising research into conditions that can be addressed with acupuncture.
 Note that research on acupuncture for some conditions can seem inconclusive.
 Acupuncture treatment doesn’t easily lend itself to the type of randomised controlled trials favoured by conventional medicine.
-It’s great to look at research but always worth asking us directly about our experience of working with your condition.
-Likewise, if you don’t see your condition listed here do get in touch to see whether we can help.
+It’s great to look at research but always worth asking me directly about my experience of working with your condition.
+Likewise, if you don’t see your condition listed here do get in touch to see whether I can help.

 Acupuncture for acne